cocomice/EDSS_dep_framework/doc/README.md

     docker pull cocomcie/virtue
     ```
     This step only needs to be done once.
 4. Start the program by typing `docker-compose -f run_examples.yml up -d`.
-Now the system should be running on background;
+The program will download a few necessary packages (takes about 2-3 mins depending on Internet connection), and then it should be running in the background;
 5. On the browser, one can then access the database and the apps as below:

     -   **Shiny apps**: visit `http://localhost:80` and login the app using a valid username and password.
 A list of legitimate users are given below: